What Are the Odds of Hitting a Bird While Driving?

 -

-- Avoid Distracted Driving: Focus on the road and avoid using your phone or engaging in other distracting activities.
+Avoiding distractions: Focus on driving; avoid using your phone or engaging in other distracting activities.